Kamalpreet07/Daily-Report/README.md

 VMware is a commercial product known for its enterprise-grade features, performance, and comprehensive support, while VirtualBox is an open-source, free alternative, generally favored for personal use, testing, and development.

 <h3>Partitioning schemes:</h3>
-- Dividing a hard disk into separate sections.
+1. Dividing a hard disk into separate sections.

-- Each section (partition) acts like an independent disk.
+2.Each section (partition) acts like an independent disk.

-- Helps organize data and install multiple OS.
+3.Helps organize data and install multiple OS.

 <h3>Types:</h3>
 - MBR (Master Boot Record)
-- Max 4 primary partitions.
+1. Max 4 primary partitions.

-- Supports up to 2 TB.
+2. Supports up to 2 TB.

-- Older, used with BIOS.
+3. Older, used with BIOS.

-- less flexible
+4. less flexible

 - GPT (GUID Partition Table)
-- Supports 128+ partitions.
+1. Supports 128+ partitions.

-- Works with disks >2 TB.
+2.Works with disks >2 TB.

-- Newer, used with UEFI.
+3.Newer, used with UEFI.

-- more flexible
+4.more flexible

 <h3>Permissions & Shell programming:</h3>
 <h3>File and directory permissions:</h3>